 The following entry originally appeared on the Amoeblog This is my last dispatch for the Amoeblog.
 I started blogging for Amoeblog on 26 July 2007.
 In that time I created a few series for the Amoeblog: One Album Wonders (profiles of bands which only released one album), Brightwell’s Top 10 (my favorite tracks from the … Continue reading Marking the end of an Eight Year Venture, or, My Final Post

 A comprehensive playlist of the music of Los Angeles would have to include film scores, cool jazz, surf bands, frat rock, folk-rock, Sunset Strip psychedelia, Chicano soul, country rock, hardcore punk, Paisley Underground, hair metal, gangsta rap, and G-funk.
-Lists of performers and bands associated with Los Angeles invariably include plenty rock groups, soul singers, and rappers — nearly all … Continue reading Pan-Asian Metropolis — Asian-American Musicians of Los Angeles
+Lists of performers and bands associated with Los Angeles invariably include plenty rock groups, soul singers, and rappers.
+Inevitably, most are … Continue reading Pan-Asian Metropolis — Asian Angeleno Musicians

 This neighborhood blog is about Boyle Heights.
-The area now known as Boyle Heights was originally inhabited by the Tongva, who lived there for centuries until their displacement by the Spaniards.
-When the area was still part of Mexico, it was known as Paredón Blanco.
-Prominent families in Paredón Blanco included the Lopez and Rubio … Continue reading California Fool’s Gold — Exploring Boyle Heights
+To vote for other neighborhoods to be explored on California Fool’s Gold, please let me know which in the comment section.
+The area now known as Boyle Heights was historically inhabited by the Tongva, who arrived there from the Sonoran Desert to the east some 3,500 years ago. … Continue reading California Fool’s Gold — Exploring Boyle Heights

 Since its beginning, rock music has been a male dominated affair.
 Women, such as Wanda Jackson, were not just anomalies but curiosities.
 By the ’60s there were plenty of girl groups, female soul singers and a few female-fronted rock bands, but the few actually female-dominated rock bands like Ace of Cups, Fanny, The Girls, Goldie … Continue reading The unsung heroines of Punk/Post-Punk/No Wave/New Wave